ULUdev/vct/README.md

 3. the meanings as a comma separated list if the language doesn't already exist it will be created.

+### Querying existing vocabulary
+`vct` allows for querying existing vocabulary using the `-q` or `--query` option followed by the pattern to search for.
+It will search in meaning and name.
+Currently you cannot filter by language.

 ## Configuration
 The configuration file is in `$XDG_CONFIG_HOME/vct/config.toml` (if `$XDG_CONFIG_HOME` doesn't exist it will be in `~/.config/vct/config.toml`) and currently has only two fields: